Hexaville/HexavilleAuth/README.md

-# SNSAuthenticationMiddleware for Hexaville
+# HexavilleAuth

-SNSAuthenticationMiddleware is an authentication middleware for [Hexaville](https://github.com/noppoMan/Hexaville).
+HexavilleAuth is an Authentication(OAuth, simple password based) middleware for [Hexaville](https://github.com/noppoMan/Hexaville).

-SNSAuthenticationMiddleware recognizes that each application has unique authentication requirements.
+HexavilleAuth recognizes that each application has unique authentication requirements.
 It allows individual authentication mechanisms to be packaged as plugins which it consumes.

+Plugins can range from a simple password based authentication or, authentication using OAuth (via Facebook, Github OAuth provider, etc.).

-SNSAuthenticationMiddleware automatically creates resources for authorize/callback for each sns platforms, So you can embed sns authentication features into your Hexaville application very quickly.
+HexavilleAuth automatically creates resources for authorize/callback for each sns platforms, So you can embed sns authentication features into your Hexaville application very quickly.

+## Authentication Methods
+* [ ] Email+password
+* [x] SNS+OAuth

 ## Supported SNS Platforms